Ginger Mojitos for a Crowd

 Infusing lots of mint and freshly grated ginger into a simple syrup takes the muddling out of these Mojitos.
 Since the base of the cocktail is made in advance, all you have to do is add ice and club soda—perfect for parties or your next tailgate.

-This recipe was featured as part of our Tailgating recipe slideshow.
+This recipe was featured as part of our Tailgating recipe gallery.

 For the base:

 - 1 cup water

 - 1 (4-inch) piece fresh ginger, peeled and grated on the large holes of a box grater (about 1/3 cup packed)